Mount St Gwinear

 Mount St Gwinear is a mountain in Victoria, Australia, located at the north-east end of the Baw Baw National Park in the Gippsland high country.
 It is popular with families looking for a cheap and accessible snow-play/tobogganing destination and cross-country skiers.
 The Baw Baw Plateau provides an abundance of easy touring terrain.
 Mount Baw Baw downhill ski village is approximately 9 km away across the Baw Baw plateau to the south-west and trails link the resorts.

-Mount St Gwinear was named by the Geologist William Baragwanath after Saint Gwinear of Cornwall.
-He also name the nearby Mt St Phillack.
-Baragwanath was born in Ballarat of Cornish parents and many of the miners at the nearby Walhalla gold mines were also Cornish.
+Mount St Gwinear was named by the geologist William Baragwanath after Saint Gwinear of Cornwall.
+He also named the nearby Mt St Phillack.